Always Valid Inference: Bringing Sequential Analysis to A/B Testing: Preliminaries

-{\bf Decision rules and sequential tests}.
-In general, a decision rule is a mapping $(T, \delta)$ from sample paths $\v{X}$ to a (possibly infinite) stopping time $T$ that denotes the sample size at which the test is ended, and a binary-valued, $(\mc{F}_T)$-measurable random variable $\delta$ that denotes whether or not $H_0$ was rejected.
-Decision rules where the terminal sample size may be data-dependent are commonly referred to as {\em sequential tests}.
+{\bf Decision rules}.
+In general, a decision rule is a pair $(T, \delta)$, where $T$ is a (possibly infinite) stopping time for $(\mc{F}_n)_{n = 1}^\infty$ that denotes the sample size at which the test is ended, and $\delta$ is a binary-valued, $(\mc{F}_T)$-measurable random variable, where $\delta = 1$ indicates that $H_0$ is rejected; note that $\delta = 0$ must hold a.s.~if $T = \infty$.
+Note that we allow the possibility that the decision rule can be data-dependent; when $T$ is not data-dependent, we refer to the rule as a {\em fixed horizon} decision rule.

 {\bf Type I error}.
 Type I error is the probability of erroneous rejection under the null, i.e., $\P_{\theta_0}(\delta = 1)$.
-Assuming that the user wants to bound Type I error, we will typically consider a family of decision rules parameterized by their Type I error rate $0 < \alpha < 1$.
-We assume these tests are {\em nested} in the following sense: $T(\alpha)$ is a.s.~nonincreasing in $\alpha$, and $\delta(\alpha)$ is a.s.~nondecreasing in $\alpha$.
-In other words, less stringent Type I error control allows the test to stop sooner, and is more likely to lead to rejection.
+We assume that the user wants to bound Type I error at level $\alpha \in (0,1)$.

+{\bf Sequential tests}.
+Given $\alpha$, we typically consider a family of decision rules parameterized by $\alpha$.
+Formally, a {\em sequential test} is a family of decision rules $(T(\alpha), \delta(\alpha))$ indexed by $\alpha \in (0,1)$ such that: \begin{enumerate} \item The decision rules are {\em nested}: $T(\alpha)$ is a.s.~nonincreasing in $\alpha$, and $\delta(\alpha)$ is a.s.~nondecreasing in $\alpha$. \item For each $\alpha$, the Type I error is bounded by $\alpha$: $\P_{\theta_0}(\delta = 1) \leq \alpha$. \end{enumerate} Note that sequential tests allow the possibility that the decision rules are data-dependent, though strictly speaking fixed horizon decision rules are allowed in this definition as well.

 {\bf Fixed horizon testing}.
-Under the default {\em fixed horizon} testing approach, we restrict to decision rules $(n,\delta)$, where the stopping time is required to be deterministic.
+Under the default fixed horizon testing approach, we restrict to decision rules $(n,\delta)$, where the stopping time is required to be deterministic.
 In this setting, the objective is to maximize the power (the probability of detection under $H_1$) at that $n$.
-Indeed, for data in an exponential family, for any given $n$, there exist a family of uniformly most powerful (UMP) tests parameterized by $\alpha$, which maximizes power uniformly over $\theta$ among tests with Type I error rate $\alpha$.
-These tests reject the null if a particular test statistic $\tau_n$ exceeds a threshold $k(\alpha)$.
+Indeed, for data in an exponential family, for any given $n$, there exist a family of uniformly most powerful (UMP) tests parameterized by $\alpha$, each of which maximizes power uniformly over $\theta$ among tests with Type I error rate $\alpha$.
+These tests reject the null if a particular test statistic $\tau_n$ exceeds a threshold $k(\alpha)$ \citep[see, e.g., Chapter 4 of ][]{lehmann1986testing}.